-in this blog, we take a look through some of the works in the Scottish National Portrait Gallery to celebrate the contributions and role of women within the fields of Science, Technology, Engineering and Medicine (STEM).
+in this blog, we take a look through some of the works in the Scottish National Portrait Gallery to celebrate the contributions and role of women within the fields of Science, Technology, Engineering and Mathematics (STEM).

 Augusta Ada King-Noel, Countess of Lovelace (1815-1852)

 Better known to history as Ada Lovelace, she was the only legitimate child of Lord Byron.
 Her mother, fearing that Ada would inherit her father’s wild, poetic tendencies decided that she should have a mathematical education, to suppress this 'dangerous imagination' inherited from her father.

 The idea of educating girls was highly unusual at the time; professional educators believed that women's minds were biologically inferior and that they would not only be able to grasp the complexities of such matters, but the exposure to them would also be a strain on their health.
 In contrary to this idea, Ada was a talented and studious mathematician, determined to push her mathematical abilities as far as possible.
 This was described in a letter written by one of her tutors, Augustus De Morgan:

 Her greatest achievement came from her work alongside Charles Babbage, and his attempts to build what would have been the first computer, the Analytical Engine.
 She was introduced to Babbage by her mathematics tutor, Mary Somerville and they quickly became firm friends and collaborators, writing to each other regularly about mathematical problems and the ongoing design of the engine.
 In 1843, she published a set of seven 'Notes' alongside a translation of another paper on Babbage's designs.
 These extended far beyond the original and included an outline of how the Analytical Engine could be used to calculate a series of numbers - the first ever computer algorithm to be published, making Ada the world’s first computer programmer.